The 15 Man Utd players let go by Solskjaer & how they’ve fared since

 The United squad was in need of an overhaul when Solskjaer took over, and he hasn’t been afraid to get rid of some big names at Old Trafford.

-We’ve taken a look at the seven first-teamers to leave the Red Devils on a permanent basis since Solskjaer took over to see how they have subsequently fared.
+We’ve taken a look at the 13 players to leave the Red Devils on a permanent basis since Solskjaer took over to see how they have subsequently fared.
 Note: we’ve only included players who have made five or more first-team appearances for United.

 Fellaini was a regular in the team under Jose Mourinho but was sold to Shandong Luneng in February 2019 after playing just 31 minutes under Solskjaer.

-He also played in the Chinese FA Cup final as Shandong Luneng lost 3-1 on aggregate to Shanghai Shenhua.
+He also played in the 2020 Chinese FA Cup final, helping Shandong Luneng beat Jiangsu FC 2-0.

 Herrera was a fan favourite at Old Trafford but called time on a five-year stay at the club when his contract expired in 2019.

 The Spanish international joined PSG on a five-year deal in 2019 but Injury problems limited him to just eight Ligue 1 appearances in his debut season.

 Despite being club captain, Valencia only made two appearances under Solskjaer and was released by United at the end of the 2018-19 season.

 He moved to LDU Quito on a free transfer and helped them win the Copa Ecuador and the Supercopa Ecuador.

 The 36-year-old agreed to terminate his contract with the club due to their economic issues and joined Mexican side Queretaro in November 2020.